ZerBea/hcxdumptool/README.md

 * detailed knowledge of filter procedures (Berkeley Packet Filter, capture filter, display filter)
 * operatingsystem: Linux distribution, Kernel >= 5.15
 * recommended: Arch Linux on notebooks and desktop systems, Arch Linux Arm on Raspberry Pi >= ARMv7 systems, Raspbian OS Lite on Raspberry Pi ARMv6 systems
 * chipset must be able to run in monitor mode.
-Recommended: MEDIATEK (MT7601) or RALINK (RT2870, RT3070, RT5370) chipset
+Recommended: MediaTek chipsets (due to active monitor mode capabilities)
-* driver must (mandatory) support monitor and full frame injection mode as well as WIRELESS EXTENSIONS
+* driver must (mandatory) support monitor and full frame injection mode
-* driver must not depend on NETLINK (libnl)
 * gcc >= 11 recommended (deprecated versions are not supported: https://gcc.gnu.org/)
-* libopenssl (>= 3.0) and openssl-dev installed
-* pkg-config installed
 * Raspberry Pi A, B, A+, B+, Zero (WH).
 (Recommended: Zero (WH) or A+, because of a very low power consumption), but notebooks and desktops will work, too.
 * GPIO hardware mod recommended (push button and LED) on Raspberry Pi
 * to allow 5/6GHz packet injection, it is mandatory to uncomment a regulatory domain that support this: /etc/conf.d/wireless-regdom